Internships & Early Career Development

 Who can apply?
 Primarily public health, pre-med, medical, nursing, or other students (enrolled or in between degrees) who are interested in incorporating activism into their professional health career.

-Student interns are directly supervised by SF Bay PSR’s communications specialist and will be afforded mentorship opportunities by the chapter president, SF Bay PSR’s board of directors, and other members.
+Student interns work directly with SF Bay PSR’s communications director and will be afforded mentorship opportunities by the chapter president, SF Bay PSR’s board of directors, and other members.

-Internships are usually six months to a year long.
-Interns are paid an hourly rate of $17 and classified as a non-exempt employee.
+Internships are usually one year long, from January – January, but please inquire about other options.
+Interns are paid an hourly rate of $20 and classified as non-exempt employees.
 Work hours fluctuate from 5-8 hours per week with about three evening meetings and events per month.
+Most meetings and work is done remotely and online.

 Want to invest in the next generation of climate-health activists?